-59 M. Ackehurst, R.-A. Polvere & G. Windley, 2017, Indigenous participation in VET: understanding the research, NCVER, Adelaide.
+&lt;sup>59 M. Ackehurst, R.-A. Polvere & G. Windley, 2017, Indigenous participation in VET: understanding the research, NCVER, Adelaide.

-60 Productivity Commission, 2016, p.179, Marine Fisheries and Aquaculture, Final Report.
+&lt;sup>60 Productivity Commission, 2016, p.179, Marine Fisheries and Aquaculture, Final Report.

-61 Productivity Commission, 2016, p.184, Marine Fisheries and Aquaculture, Final Report.
+&lt;sup>61 Productivity Commission, 2016, p.184, Marine Fisheries and Aquaculture, Final Report.

-The same concepts are central themes running through guidelines and research relating to engaging with Indigenous communities, including principles for Closing the Gap: Engaging with Indigenous Australia62, the Australian Government's guidelines for Communicating with Aboriginal and Torres Strait Islander Audiences63, the National Health and Medical Research Council's guidelines for researchers and stakeholders for Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities64, the Australian Institute of Aboriginal and Torres Strait Islander Studies' (AIATSIS) Guidelines for Ethical Research65, Ninti One's Aboriginal Knowledge and Intellectual Property Protocol66, the Australian Government's Protection of Indigenous Knowledge in the Intellectual Property System Consultation Report67 and many other examples.
+Indigenous communities, including principles for Closing the Gap: Engaging with Indigenous Australia, the Australian Government's guidelines for Communicating with Aboriginal and Torres Strait Islander Audiences, the National Health and Medical Research Council's guidelines for researchers and stakeholders for Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities, the Australian Institute of Aboriginal and Torres Strait Islander Studies' (AIATSIS) Guidelines for Ethical Research, Ninti One's Aboriginal Knowledge and Intellectual Property Protocol, the Australian Government's Protection of Indigenous Knowledge in the Intellectual Property System Consultation Report and many other examples.

-These themes can be seen in NCVER research68 that has identified factors critical to positive and improved outcomes for Indigenous Australians from vocational education and training.
+These themes can be seen in NCVER research that has identified factors critical to positive and improved outcomes for Indigenous Australians from vocational education and training.
 The relevant factors are:

-- Community ownership - Trusting relationships and partnerships with communities - Respect for cultural knowledge and capacity - The utilisation of local capabilities and aspirations - Culturally aligned policies and practices.
+- Community ownership - Trusting relationships and partnerships with communities - · Respect for cultural knowledge and capacity - The utilisation of local capabilities and aspirations - Culturally aligned policies and practices.

-Janet Hunt's paper for the Closing the Gap Clearinghouse69 raises a particular issue of concern to the IRCs, when it identifies a factor that impedes success:
+Janet Hunt's paper for the Closing the Gap Clearinghouse raises a particular issue of concern to the IRCs, when it identifies a factor that impedes success: